Regularized Nonlinear Acceleration: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this paper, we developed a method which is able to accelerate, under some regularity conditions, the convergence of a sequence $\{x_i\}$ without any knowledge of the algorithm which generated this sequence.
-The regularization parameter used in the acceleration method can be computed easily using some inexact line-search.
+In this paper, we developed a method which is able to accelerate, under some regularity conditions, the convergence of a sequence $\{\tilde x_i\}$ without any information on the algorithm which generated this sequence.
+The regularization parameter used in the acceleration method is found by a simple and inexpensive grid-search.
 The algorithm itself is simple as it only requires solving a small linear system.
 Also, we showed (using gradient method on logistic regression) that the strategy which consists in restarting the algorithm after an extrapolation method can lead to significantly improved convergence rates.
-Future work will consist in improving the performance of the algorithm by exploiting the structure of the noise matrix $E$ in some cases (for example, using gradient method, the norm of the column $E_k$ in the matrix $E$ is decreasing when $k$ grows), extending the algorithm to the stochastic case and to the non-symmetric case, and to refine the term \eqref{eq:cheb-reg} present in the theoretical bound.
+Future work will consist in improving the performance of the algorithm by exploiting the structure of the perturbations matrix in some cases and extending the algorithm to the stochastic case and to the non-symmetric case.

 { }